Floydlang/floyd/docs/floyd_systems_ref.md

 2. an initialisation function that instantiates needed components and returns the intial state

 3. a process function that repeatedly handles messages.
-It can do do impure calls, send messages to other processes but ends each call by returning an updated version of its state struct.
+It can make impure calls, send messages to other processes and block for a long time.
+The process function ends each call by returning an updated version of its state - this is the only mutable memory in Floyd.

-Usually process functions are one-offs and not reusable.
+Usually process functions are one-offs and not reusable, they are the glue that binds your program together.

 Avoid having logic inside the process functions - move that logic to separate, pure functions.